 Here’s one quick advice:

 „Spying“ on your competitors and stealing their customers isn’t illegal.
-Isn’t forbidden.
+Isn’t it forbidden?
 It’s desirable.

 You already know how to „spy“ on them, monitor and track their online activity.
-But, how can we actually recapture their customers?
+But how can we recapture their customers?

 Understand your customers better

-At the end of the day, it’s all about the customers.
+It’s all about the customers.
 CUSTOMERS ARE ALWAYS RIGHT!
 They are your bosses.
 They are the ones who are in command.
-You just need to find better ways from your competition on how to do it.
+You need to find better ways from your competition on how to do it.

-First thing first – find your customers biggest pains and solution on their problems.
+First thing first – find your customers’ biggest pains and solutions on their problems.

 - What are your biggest troubles about the [problem]?

 - How often do you face this problem, and how much the solution is important for you?

 - Are you already using some software which helps you to solve your problem?